xcube-dev/xcube/docs/source/cli/xcube_chunk.md

       -o, --output OUTPUT    Output path.
 Defaults to 'out.zarr' -f, --format FORMAT    Format of the output.
 If not given, guessed from OUTPUT.
-      --params PARAMS        Parameters specific for the output format.
+      -p, --params PARAMS    Parameters specific for the output format.
 Comma- separated list of <key>=<value> pairs.
-      --chunks CHUNKS        Chunk sizes for each dimension.
+      -C, --chunks CHUNKS    Chunk sizes for each dimension.
 Comma-separated list of <dim>=<size> pairs, e.g. "time=1,lat=270,lon=270"
       --help                 Show this message and exit.